Policy and Disclaimer | Travel Photography Guru Website and Blog

 Usually I was purchasing specialized photographic goods that just weren't available locally.

 What's more I used to shop, before I had a computer, with the aid of a fax machine.
-The internet has made it so much easier that I buy almost all my photographic goods online.
-Here's why:
+The internet has made it so much easier that I buy almost all my photo goods online.

 prices at local retailers are often more expensive